byuflowlab/Aeroelasticity.jl/docs/src/examples.md

 nothing #hide
 ```

-  The aerodynamic state variables of the Wagner and Peters models allows these models to capture the impact of vortex shedding on the lift and drag of the profile, therefore we can expect these models to yield more accurate results than the steady-state and quasi-steady models.

 The non-dimensional parameters we use for this example match those used by Hodges and Pierce in "Introduction to Structural Dynamics and Aeroelasticity".
 Hodges and Pierce performed the analysis using a steady state model and Peter's finite state model with six state variables.
 The results presented here for the steady-state and Peters' finite state models match the results presented by Hodges and Pierce in "Introduction to Structural Dynamics and Aeroelasticity", which validates our implementation of these models.
 Additionally, since the flutter speed predicted by the Wagner and Peters' models match, we can be reasonably confident that the Wagner unsteady aerodynamic model is also implemented correctly.

-For this example, all of our aeroelastic systems were linear, so we used a linear stability analysis to assess their stability.
-Alternatively, we perform time domain simulations in order to determine the system's stability.
-To perform these time domain simulations, we first create objects of type `DifferentialEquations.ODEFunction` using [`get_ode`](@ref), then use the [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl) package to solve the ordinary differential equation corresponding to the model.
+Time domain simulations may also be used in order to determine a system's stability.
+To perform time domain simulations, an object representing the ordinary differential equations corresponding to the model may be generated using the [`get_ode`](@ref) function and then solved using the [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl) package.

 ```@example typical-section-stability
 using DifferentialEquations